patchlevel/event-sourcing/docs/message.md

 * `PlayheadHeader` - The position of the message within its stream.
 * `RecordedOnHeader` - The date and time when the message was recorded.
 * `EventIdHeader` - The unique id of the event.
+* `CorrelationIdHeader` - The id of the business transaction the message belongs to.
+* `CausationIdHeader` - The id of the event which caused this message.
+* `TraceHeader` - The W3C trace context of the trace in which the message was recorded.
 * `IndexHeader` - The global position of the message in the store.
 * `TagsHeader` - The tags attached to the message (experimental).
 * `ArchivedHeader` - Flag if the message is archived.